Fabtech logo

 Share

 There are many different types of maintenance strategies that might be useful for your business.
-While there are several proactive approaches to help prevent equipment breakdowns, we’re here to discuss the different reactive maintenance approaches as well as their costs, benefits, disadvantages and key examples to help you determine if this is an appropriate maintenance strategy for your organization.
+While there are several proactive approaches to help prevent equipment breakdowns, we’re here to discuss the different reactive maintenance approaches.
+We’ll cover its costs, benefits and disadvantages to help you decide if it’s right for your business.

 What Is Reactive Maintenance?